zulip/zulip/templates/zerver/api/integration-guide.md

 ### Files that need to be created

-Select a name for your webhook and use it consistently.
+Select a name for your incoming webhook and use it consistently.
 The examples below are for a webhook named 'MyWebHook'.

 * `static/images/integrations/logos/mywebhook.svg`: An image to represent
   your integration in the user interface.
 Generally this should be the logo of the